 It is the students' responsibility to make sure that all general education and prerequisite courses, as determined by EMU and the Coordinated Program in Dietetics, are appropriately completed.
-EMU Catalog Dietetics Major Undergraduate Students will complete the following courses as listed once they have applied and are accepted into the Coordinated Program in Dietetics.
+EMU Catalog Dietetics Major Undergraduate

+Students will complete the following courses as listed once they have applied and are accepted into the Coordinated Program in Dietetics.
+All alternates must take DTC 230 Summer I.

-TOTAL CREDITS ONCE ACCEPTED INTO THE PROGRAM: 58
+TOTAL NON-PREREQUISITE CREDITS ONCE ACCEPTED INTO THE PROGRAM: 58